utkusarioglu/sumer/README.md

 ### Running the project in a local environment

-Provisioning of the local environment requires [Terraform](https://www.terraform.io/) to be available on the system.
-You can use terraform either by installing or as a docker container.
-Once that is done, follow these steps:
+Provisioning of the local environment requires [Helm](https://helm.sh/), [kubectl](https://kubernetes.io/), [Docker](https://www.docker.com/), and [Terraform](https://www.terraform.io/) to be available on the system.
+Once you ensure that these tools are available, follow these steps:
 1. Head to `infrastructure/local`.
 This directory houses the terraform code for local provisioning.
 1. Run `scripts/replace-images.sh`.
 This will create docker images for some of the services.
 1. Run `terraform init` to initialize Terraform.